 Intact cartilage consists of a network of collagen type II, which is protected by proteoglycans and thereby not available for binding receptor molecules (22).
 During early stages of rheumatic diseases, metalloproteinases expose the collagen fibers by degrading the proteoglycans.
 Subsequent breakdown of the collagen is essentially irreversible and a key step in the destruction of connective tissue.
 A non-invasive and quantitative method to measure the level of exposed collagen type II would enable direct monitoring of the level of cartilage damage.

-Together with the group of Dr. Peter van Lent at the Radboud University Medical Center, we are developing and validating antibodies specifically recognizing collagen type II.
+Together with the group of Dr. Peter van Lent at the Radboud University Medical Center, we are developing and validating antibodies specifically recognizing collagen type II (patent application filing initiated).
 The optimized product will allow us to visualize and quantify the presence of damaged cartilage in rheumatic diseases.
 We believe that these antibodies will greatly benefit patients and healthcare.
 Improving our ability to monitor treatment effects will increase the chances of finding an effective therapy within the first two years of symptoms and thereby result in a better disease outcome.
 Additionally, it would enable us to treat patients based on their rate of cartilage destruction and thereby provide a great opportunity for personalized medicine.

 19. Kyburz D, Finckh A. Physicians of SCQM-RA.
 The long-term impact of early treatment of rheumatoid arthritis on radiographic progression: a population-based cohort study.
 Rheumatology 2011, 50:1106-10

 20. Astorri E, Pitzalis C. Towards a stratified targeted approach with biologic treatments in rheumatoid arthritis: role of synovial pathobiology.
 Curr Pharm Des 2015, 21:2216-24